UdeS-CoBIUS/DoubleRecViz/Readme.md

  - a recPhylo object containing 1 gene tree (gnTree object) followed by 1 to n reconciled transcript trees (recTransTree object)

-An example of doubleRecPhylo object for a transcript-gene-species tree reconciliation, and two recPhylo objects for a transcript-gene tree reconciliation and a gene-species tree reconciliation can be found on the "Data" directory.
+Examples of doubleRecPhylo objects for a transcript-gene-species tree reconciliation, and recPhylo objects for a transcript-gene tree reconciliations and gene-species tree reconciliations can be found on the "testData" directory.

 ## Output